eclipse-iofog/iofogctl/docs/md/iofogctl_detach.md

 ## iofogctl detach

-Detach an existing ioFog resource from its ECN
+Detach one ioFog resource from another

 ### Synopsis

-Detach an existing ioFog resource from its ECN.
+Detach one ioFog resource from another.

 ### Examples